 - Alesia in front of Boston's Bunker Hill Monument

 One of the things that stood out was the number of different languages I heard.
 I've heard more languages spoken in Boston than I've ever heard in New York.
-I know New York is a popular international tourist destination, but I discovered Boston is too, with plenty to do and see.
+I know New York is a popular international tourist destination, but I discovered Boston is too, with plenty to do and learn.

 I didn't know how popular a destination Boston was until I got there for three days in sweltering August 2018.